Power Points - Why You Can Never Have Enough

 In Australia a standard general power outlet (GPO) has three blades, two angled and one flat that insert securely into an electrical socket.

-Here at 181 Electrical our team members will be able to ensure that the wiring is safe and up-to-date, and that you have enough power points to safely accommodate all of your devices.
+Here at 181 Electrical, our number one priority is customer satisfaction in all electrical jobs we complete.
+Our electricians and team members will be able to ensure that the wiring is safe and up-to-date and that you have enough power points to meet all of your electrical needs with affordable labour costs.